Bring Me That Horizon

 Jane Eyre's integrity has inspired me throughout my life … as has Scarlett O'Hara's feistiness and Melanie Hamilton's goodness and Elizabeth Bennett's prejudice and Kira Argounova's loyalty.

-I have modeled my own romantic passions after the desperate love of Rebecca DeWinter for Maxim, of Countess Olenska for Newland, of Cathy Linton for Heathcliff, of Scarlett for Ashley, of Dominique Francon for Howard Roark.
+I have modeled my own romantic passions after the desperate love of the second Mrs. DeWinter for Maxim, of Countess Olenska for Newland Archer, of Cathy Linton for Heathcliff, of Scarlett for Ashley, of Dominique Francon for Howard Roark.

 When children -- and adults -- watch television, they become complacent.